Using Notion Progress Bars to Visually Track Task, Project, or Goal Completion

 2. Track task completion:

-As you work on your tasks, update the progress property of each task accordingly.
-As you make progress, the Progress bars will fill up, providing a visual representation of completion status.
+As you work on your tasks, update the numerical progress property accordingly.
+The simulated progress bar will automatically adjust, giving you a clear visual representation of each task’s completion status.

 3. Filter tasks based on progress: